plewto/Pigiron/README.md

 characters.

   ~/foo names the file foo relative to the user's home directory.
-  !/foo names a file relative to the configuratin directory.
+  !/foo names a file relative to the configuration directory.

 ## GUI?

-Pigiron is strictly a terminal based, however due to it's OSC interface it should be realtivly easy to write a GUI client app.
+Pigiron is strictly a terminal based, however due to it's OSC interface it should be relatively easy to write a GUI client app.